 But please keep in mind that this document may be more than a little rough.
 It wasn’t conceived by a committee, written by a committee, or approved by a committee, so it hasn’t been edited, re-edited, tidied up, sanitized, and whitewashed.
 Don’t think of this as an official whitepaper.
 It’s more like a beigepaper.

-Writing these things was a blast, and even though they’re now quite dated, I’m making the PDFs available here for archaeological purposes.
+Writing these things was a blast, and even though they’re now quite dated (and I cringe at the crude formatting), I’m making the PDFs available here for archaeological purposes.
 Enjoy.

 Implementing NetWare 5 @ Novell Last Updated: November 3, 1998